-Applies to: Cryptographic E2E system architectures
+Discussion

-Related requirements: 9.1.6-D – Cryptographic ballot selection verification by
+Voter intent verification often relies on external verification tools to assist voters in the verification step(s).
+These can be external verifiers, which is either a second device, a website of a trusted institution, or software running inside the polling location.
+The manufacturer must provide documentation explaining the verification options available to voters.
+If the jurisdiction is expected to provide the verification tool or service, this must also be documented.

-vote
+Related requirements: 9.1.6-C – Cryptographic ballot selection verification by voter

-9.1.6-F – Ballot receipt
+9.1.6-E – Ballot receipt

-The voting system must provide a voter with a receipt that allows them to verify that their ballot has been correctly recorded and tallied by the system.
-These receipts …
+A cryptographic E2E verifiable voting system must provide a voter with a receipt that allows them to verify that their ballot has been correctly recorded and tallied by the system.
+These receipts

-do not display any ballot selections made by the voter
+must not display any ballot selections made by the voter;

-do not enable the voter to prove their selections on the cast ballot to others
+must not enable the voter to prove their selections on the cast ballot to others;

-are represented in an open and interoperable format
+must be represented in a publicly documented format;

-may contain a unique identifier
+may contain a unique identifier; and

-are accessible, verifiable, and preserve voter-privacy
+are accessible, verifiable, and preserve voter-privacy.